GLOBAL MARKETS-Stocks eye biggest rally in 4 years on Fed relief

 In currencies, the dollar retreated on the back of the

-dovish Fed minutes, with the dollar index down a half of one
+dovish Fed minutes, with the dollar index down around a third of

 .